 and your shame will be seen.

 If you break the covenant, Jeremiah proclaims, Yahweh is entitled to personally strip you naked.
-In fact, it is greatly worse than this, because ‘lift up your skirts’ is a well-known Hebrew euphemism for sexual assault, as is ‘expose / strike the heels’ (tn. ‘violate’ in NRSV).7
+In fact, it is greatly worse than this, because ‘lift up your skirts’ is a well-known Hebrew euphemism for sexual assault, as is ‘expose/strike the heels’, translated as ‘violate’ in NRSV.7

 And this is by no means the only example of a God who lashes out at the evidently weaker party in this twisted “relationship”.
 Much pop culture gives fresh breath to the threats of Yahweh against his “promiscuous people”.
 In Pulp Fiction, for example, Samuel L. Jackson is actually referencing Ezekiel 25 when he gives his famous line: